 What are TDU Delivery Charges?

 TDU delivery charges pay for the maintenance of the poles and wires that deliver electricity to your home and for the meters that measure it.
 The TDU delivery rates are regulated.
-Any changes to the TDU delivery rates must be approved by the Public Utility Commission of Texas (PUCT).
+The Public Utility Commission of Texas (PUCT) approves all utility delivery rates.

 I Thought I Had a Fixed Rate?
-Why Will I Be Impacted?
+Why did My Price Go Up?

 This is a common complaint of residential electricity customers in Texas — “I signed up for a fixed rate, and then it changed!”